SMS Pro Aviation Safety Software Blog 4 Airlines & Airports

 • Assuming incorrectly the total number of safety issues whenever safety issues are "branched."

 Another safety reporting example would be a "publicly reported safety issue" that was submitted by a passenger who is not an employee within the SMS.
 Again, passengers don't care about the data structure of their aviation SMS.
 They took the time to report the safety concerns.
-Their responsibility to report the safety issue has been fulfilled and they want to move on with their lives.
+Their responsibility to report the safety issue has been fulfilled and they want to move on.
 It is up to the safety manager to determine which division the safety issue should be managed in.
 In this case, the safety manager simply selects the proper divisions, and the risk management process continues.

 Whenever safety managers are determining the proper division for which a safety issue must be managed, there will be times when a particular safety issue logically belongs to more than one division.
 Take an airport that has an